tomhrr/cosh/doc/all.md

 #### Higher-order functions (map, grep, for, etc.)

-`map` iterates over a list, applying a function to each element and collecting the results into a new list:
+`map` iterates over a list, applying a function to each element and collecting the results into a new generator:

     $ : add-1 1 + ; ,,
     $ (1 2 3 4) add-1 map
-    (
+    v[gen (
         0: 2
         1: 3
         2: 4
         3: 5
-    )
+    )]

-`grep` iterates over a list, applying a predicate to each element and collecting the values for which the predicate is true into a new list:
+`grep` iterates over a list, applying a predicate to each element and collecting the values for which the predicate is true into a new
+generator:

     $ : <4 4 < ; ,,
     $ (1 2 3 4) add-1 map; <4 grep;
-    (
+    v[gen (
         0: 2
         1: 3
-    )
+    )]

-`for` is the same as map, except that it does not collect the results into a new list (i.e. the function is executed only for its side effects).
+`for` is the same as map, except that it does not collect the results into a new generator (i.e. the function is executed only for its side effects).

 `foldl` takes a list, a seed, and a function, applies the function to